Do Go On - 126 - Virginia Hall: The Limping Lady

 We get it.

-Yes, Jess, and your axe.
-All of it's in there.
-Yeah, that's right.
-The film gets us so long because 90 people own separate actors and talk about it.
+the film goes to so long because 90 people own separate actors and talk about it.

 Yeah, some people are very mad at you right now.